ADA-XiaoYao/awesome-Alfadi/README.md

 - [PassiveTotal](https://www.riskiq.com/products/passivetotal/) - (Now part of RiskIQ/Microsoft) A threat investigation platform that aggregates passive DNS and other data.
 - [DomainTools](https://www.domaintools.com/) - Provides extensive domain and DNS profile information for investigating infrastructure.
 - [VirusTotal Graph](https://www.virustotal.com/gui/graph-ui) - Visualizes relationships between files, domains, IPs, and other artifacts to uncover attacker campaigns.
-- [Threat-Hunter-Playbook](https://github.com/OTRF/ThreatHunter-Playbook) - Maps ATT&CK techniques to data sources, which can be used to build a profile of an attacker.
 - [YETI (Your Everyday Threat Intelligence)](https://github.com/yeti-platform/yeti) - An open-source, feed-driven threat intelligence platform.

 #### Honeypots & Deception (Counter-Operations)